#1 Home Improvement Retailer

 The Home Depot Garden Center at Bolingbrook

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Home Depot Bolingbrook Garden Center can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Planning your garden lets you make the most of your time and space.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Garden Center in Bolingbrook can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+If you start seeds a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone